Papierkorb/bindgen/clang/README.md

 ## Build system

-This tool uses a `Makefile`.
-Just run `make` to build it.
-Some `make` implementations may call their binary differently.
+This tool uses `cmake`.
+Just run `cmake .` to build the usual `Makefile`.
+From there you can run `make -j` to build.
+If you need to rebuild the `Makefile` later, you might want to delete `CMakeCache.txt` first, to remove cmake's cache.

 ### On Clang